intarchboard/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 Also discussed was the interaction between multiple users within the Network, as well as the interaction between multiple layers of the OSI stack.
 Some existing measurement works were presented.
-Vint Cerf provided a key note support describing the history and importance of the topic.
+Vint Cerf provided a key note describing the history and importance of the topic.

 ## Metrics considerations